LEARNAcademy/syllabus/cat-tinder/frontend/intro.md

 export default App
 ````

-We don't have any links, but we can still navigate to each page in the browser.
-Our app will accept a param, but nothing will render as we have not built that functionality yet.

 ## Challenge: Cat Tinder Initial Set Up
 - Create a new file *src/components/Header.js*
 - Use Reactstrap to create the header UI
 - Create CatIndex file
-- Create CatShow file

 [Go to next lesson: Cat Tinder Testing With Jest and Enzyme](./jest-enzyme.md)